datagram-db/LeSSI-python/README.md

 ## What is LeSSI?

-It is a pun from "I read" in Italian and how Lassie (dog) is pronounced in the same language.
+It is a pun from "I read (past)", "(to be) boiled", and how Lassie (dog) is pronounced, all in Italian.